Locality of connective constants: Quasi-transitive graphs and s

 \item There follow three examples of Cayley graphs of finitely presented groups (readers are referred to \cite{GL-Cayley} for further information on Cayley graphs).
 The \emph{discrete Heisenberg group}

 has generator set $S=\{s_1,s_2,s_3,s_1',s_2',s_3'\}$ where

 and relator set

 Consider its Cayley graph.
 To a directed edge of the form $[ v,vs_1\rangle$ (\resp, $[v, vs_1'\rangle$) we associate the height difference $1$ (\resp, $-1$), and to all other edges height difference $0$.
-We have $d=1$ and $r=0$.
-The height $h(v)$ of vertex $v$ is given by adding the height differences along any directed path from $\id$ to $v$, where $\id$ is the identity of the group.
+The height $h(v)$ of vertex $v$ is given by adding the height differences along any directed path from the identity $\id$ to $v$, which is to say that

+The function $h$ is well defined because the sum of the height differences around any cycle arising from a relator is $0$.
+We take $\sH$ to be the Heisenberg group, acting by left-multiplication, and we have $d=1$ and $r=0$.

 \item The \emph{square/octagon lattice} of Figure \ref{fig:so} is the Cayley graph of the group with generators $s_1$, $s_2$, $s_3$ and relators $\{s_1^2,s_2^2,s_3^2,s_1s_2s_1s_2, s_1s_3s_2s_3s_1s_3s_2s_3\}$.
 It has no \ghf\ with $\sH$ acting \emph{transitively}.
 There are numerous ways to define a height function with quasi-transitive $\sH$, of which we mention one.
 Let $\sH$ be the automorphism subgroup generated by the shifts that map $\id$ to $\id'$ and $\id''$, \resp, and let the \ghf\ be as in the figure.
-We have $d=1$ and $r=5$.
+Since $\sH$ acts freely, it is unimodular.
+We have $d=1$ and $r=6$.

 \item The \emph{hexagonal lattice} of Figure \ref{fig:hcl} is the Cayley graph of a finitely presented group.
-It possesses a \ghf\ $h$ with $\sH$ acting transitively, as follows.
-Let $\sT$ be the set of automorphisms of the lattice that act by translation of the figure, and let $\rho$ be reflection in the vertical line as indicated there.
-With the heights as given in the figure, we take $\sH$ to be the group generated by $\sT$ and $\rho$.
-This is an example for which $\sH$ is not torsion-free, and we have $d=1$ and $r=0$.
-Since $\sT$ acts quasi-transitively, one may also work with $\sH:=\sT$, in which case $r=1$.
+It possesses a \ughf\ $h$ with $\sH$ acting quasi-transitively, as follows.
+Let $\sH$ be the set of automorphisms of the lattice that act by translation of the figure, and let the heights be as given in the figure.
+We have $d=1$ and $r=1$.